Who Runs the World? Women in Construction

 It’s no surprise that women often struggle to succeed in the male-dominated construction industry.
 In fact, the U.S. Bureau of Labor Statistics says that only 9.9% of the construction workforce is comprised of women, a statistic that has stayed largely stagnant for 25 years.

 Despite these numbers, opportunities for women in construction are increasing as companies are proactively looking to recruit and promote women workers.
 According to Infrastructure Intelligence, The Wates Group is finding greater gender balance by committing to have women account for 40% of its workforce by 2025.
 It is also reported that women in construction earn an average of 95.7% of what men make — an 18% pay bump compared to other industries.
 This, coupled with events like Women in Construction Week, outline a promising future for gender equality in the industry.

 Viewpoint is fully committed to supporting a brighter future for women in our industry.
-Our own Betsie Hoyt will be moderating a live webinar — Thriving Women in Construction — on Wednesday, March 18.
+Our own Betsie Hoyt, is the moderator in this free on-demand webinar — Thriving Women in Construction.

-Betsie will be chatting with Patsy Dunn and Angie Simon, who – despite often unfavorable odds — have risen to top leadership positions in the construction industry.
-These talented ladies will discuss the obstacles that they’ve faced, give advice for success in our male-dominated industry and lay out what the future of construction leadership looks like.
+Betsie chats with Patsy Dunn and Angie Simon, who – despite often unfavorable odds — have risen to top leadership positions in the construction industry.
+These talented ladies discuss the obstacles that they’ve faced, give advice for success in our male-dominated industry and lay out what the future of construction leadership looks like.